Someone once told me I was fearless. I suppose I am.

 And yet … no, I’m not afraid.
 I just prefer it to a silence perforated by my own breath.

 The vile bastards, what do they know?
 What have they learned from their limited, narrow-minded, ideologically one-sided TV shows?
 From what small corner did they crawl?
 That blond hair they shave closely and cleanly.
 That is what they all are anyway, sunburned, aching to cover but too proud.
 Against them I will fight, we all will, all of us good ones.
-No, I’m not afraid the racists are winning, I’m afraid of my own self losing.
+No, I’m not afraid the bad ones are winning, I’m afraid of my own self losing.

 To keep up to date with all the latest news enter your email below.